 - 5.16.1 Awards for Level 2, 3, and 4 events should be plaques or trophies appropriate to the event being conducted.
 Awards at Level 1 events are at the discretion of the Race Director, and are not required when points are awarded leading to end of series or season awards.
 If awards are given at this level, ribbons, small plaques, or small trophies are recommended. - 5.16.2 At Level 2 and 3 events it is recommended that a minimum of 15% of the entry fees be spent on awards.
-At level 5 events 15% of the total entry fees is the required minimum budget for awards and will be determined using the total entry fee amount collected by the registration deadline date, thirty days before the event.
-The style and quality of the awards will be the same throughout all classes and presented to at least the first three place finishers of all Mains. - 5.16.3 No cash prizes or cash compensation awards are allowed at ROAR-sanctioned events.
+At level 4 events 15% of the total entry fees is the required minimum budget for awards and will be determined using the total entry fee amount collected by the registration deadline date, thirty days before the event.
+The style and quality of the awards will be the same throughout all classes and presented to at least the first three place finishers of all Mains.
+Level 5 events that are considered ROAR Nationals, ROAR will contract for awards that are of the style and quality representing the event. - 5.16.3 No cash prizes or cash compensation awards are allowed at ROAR-sanctioned events.
 Any ROAR Club or Track conducting such an event will have its annual club membership voided and will be barred from holding a ROAR-sanctioned event for a period of one year from the violating event.
 Note: This ruling does not apply to individual non-sanctioned events that are publicized as being non-sanctioned, but does apply to any regularly scheduled level 1 events, as these are automatically considered to be ROAR-sanctioned events.
 (See 1.1.12 above) - 5.16.4 All ROAR drivers participating in events outlined in rule 5.16.3 will have their memberships revoked, and will not be eligible for reinstatement for a period of one year.
 Note: ROAR does not restrict its members from competing in non-sanctioned events.
 This ruling therefore does not apply to ROAR drivers competing for cash prizes in non-sanctioned events held by non-affiliated clubs or tracks or affiliated tracks advertising non ROAR sanction with the exception of level 1, club events. - 5.16.5 Merchandise, whether donated or purchased, may not be given as race awards.
 The use of merchandise certificates as race awards by a club is permitted, but the cash value cannot exceed the cost of an appropriate award.
-Selling raffle tickets for donated door prizes is not recommended unless there is agreement with the prize donor.
+Selling raffle tickets for donated door prizes is not recommended unless this has been specifically agreed to by the prize donor.
 Door prizes donated by manufacturers should be given away using a random selection process.
 Selling raffle tickets for organizer purchased prizes is allowed.